What is an arbitration phrase? How does it affect birth defect lawsuits?

 How an arbitrator is chosen and how the process differs from filing a lawsuit

 An arbitrator may be chosen from one of the three big arbitration associations or the individual parties may choose an individual arbitrator.
 Usually, each party nominates an arbitrator in the selection process.
 There will be a fee charged for employing an arbitrator.
 The individual may collect it, or if they are from an agency, the agency will.
 Usually the fee is a percentage of the amount that is being asked for or that the claim is settled for.
 Both parties must agree on the arbitrator.

 The arbitrator is an outside party who has no involvement in the claim.
-Many arbitrators have experience as attorneys or judges.
+Many arbitrators have been attorneys or judges.
 Arbitration rules are much simpler than that of a court proceeding, and the proceedings are usually done in private.

 Why an arbitration is could be more appealing for both parties in a birth defect claim than a lawsuit

 Taking a claim to court is expensive for both sides in birth defect.
-There are witnesses, expert and non-expert, testimonial, medical records, jury selection, and other legal professionals involved in a court trial.
+There are witnesses, testimonials, medical records, jury selections, and other legal professionals involved in a court trial.
 Court cases also take up a lot of time before a verdict is reached.
 If there are appeals, the process can take longer.
 In addition, families with an injured child may be exposed to additional trauma in a trial.
 The length and the stages of a trial, as well as possibly being required to testify, can take an emotional toll on families.

 Court may still be an option

 If the arbitration clause was non-binding (meaning that the arbitration decision was able to be reversed), a claimant may choose to take the claim to court.
 However, it will be difficult to reverse an arbitrator’s decision.
 Usually, this happens only when the claimant has evidence that the arbitrator denied them to a fair hearing.
 Examples of this would be that an arbitrator has a conflict of interest with one party, was biased in some way, or was corrupt.